 Commissioner – The Information and Privacy Commissioner for British Columbia, or the Privacy Commissioner of Canada, if applicable.

-Member – A member of the College and includes a health profession corporation holding a valid Certificate of Standing issued by the College
+Member – A member of the College and includes a health professional corporation registered with the College to practice dentistry in British Columbia.

-Office – The dental office operated by Carrington Dental Centre which provides professional dental services comprising of diagnosis, the interpretation of x-ray radiographs produced by the Affiliate, treatment planning and intra-oral professional services at 360-2300 Carrington Rd., West Kelowna, BC V4T 2N6
+Office – The dental office operated by Dr. Larry Podolsky Dental Corporation which provides professional dental services comprising of diagnosis, the interpretation of x-ray radiographs produced by the Affiliate, treatment planning and intra-oral professional services at 360-2300 Carrington Road, West Kelowna, BC V4T 2N6.

-Personal Information – Means information about an identifiable individual and includes employee personal information but does not include contact information or work product information.
+Personal Information – means information about an identifiable individual and includes employee personal information but does not include contact information or work product information.
 Contact information refers to information that enables an individual at a place of business to be contacted, such as the position, business telephone number and business address of the individual.

-Service Providers – Means dentists and dental professional corporations providing professional services at the Office in conjunction with Carrington Dental Centre and the Affiliate.
+Service Providers – means dentists and dental professional corporations providing professional services at the Office in conjunction with Dr. Larry Podolsky Dental Corporation and the Affiliate.